bcollin/condensed-monthly-archive-widget/readme.md

   * Specifically: when value 0 is entered.
   * Specifically: when a non-integer value is entered.
 * Make the query for years with posts match the wp_get_archives() filters.
+* Make the default duration visible in the widget form.

 ## Changelog